sandy98/node-simple-router/README.md

 For one thing, *reinventing the wheel is not only fun, it's frequently highly educative*.

-Second, there are quite of bunch of routing solutions for node.js, but I found the ones that come bundled with node frameworks, although in most cases high quality and performant, also in many cases just a bit too much stuffed with features that either I didn't need or was unable to manage/tweak to my projects needs, hence the decision to roll my own, mainly aimed to serve as a lightweight component for a *restful API*.
+Second, there are quite a bunch of routing solutions for node.js, but I found the ones that come bundled with node frameworks, although in most cases high quality and performant, also in many cases just a bit too much stuffed with features that either I didn't need or was unable to manage/tweak to my projects needs, hence the decision to roll my own, mainly aimed to serve as a lightweight component for a *restful API*.